andrewdangelo/42_DSD_Project/README.md

  * *green_out*: ( output pin ) 4 bit color output to the green vga pins.
  * *blue_out*: ( output pin ) 4 bit color output to the blue vga pins.

+ The _MouseDisplay.vhdl_ file __ONLY__ displays the mouse cursor on a vga screen.
+If you want to implement mouse functionality you will need to use a separate additional file that is also present in this repo: _MouseCtl.vhdl_ .

+ ### Adding Cursor Functionalities-- click, scroll, etc.